Priyami/nodeserver/README.md

 Then run the app (the commands are slightly different for Windows and Linux/macOS), as shown below:

-# Run helloworld on Windows with Command Prompt
+# Run node-server on Windows with Command Prompt
-SET DEBUG=helloworld:* & npm start
+SET DEBUG=node-server:* & npm start

-# Run helloworld on Windows with PowerShell
+# Run node-server on Windows with PowerShell
-SET DEBUG=helloworld:* | npm start
+SET DEBUG=node-server:* | npm start

-# Run helloworld on Linux/macOS
+# Run node-server on Linux/macOS
-DEBUG=helloworld:* npm start
+DEBUG=node-server:* npm start
 The DEBUG command creates useful logging, resulting in an output like that shown below.

-$ SET DEBUG=helloworld:* & npm start
+$ SET DEBUG=node-server:* & npm start

-> helloworld@0.0.0 start D:\Github\expresstests\helloworld
+> node-server@0.0.0 start D:\Github\expresstests\node-server
 > node ./bin/www

-  helloworld:server Listening on port 3000 +0ms
+  node-server:server Listening on port 3000 +0ms
 Open a browser and navigate to http://127.0.0.1:3000/ to see the default Express welcome page.